How Agile Is Your Culture?

 What You Receive

-Culture Assessment Toolkit – 58 page PDF with detailed implementation instructions on the 6 steps for an effective do-it-yourself cultural assessment
+Culture Assessment Toolkit – 58 page PDF with detailed implementation instructions on the 6 steps for an effective do-it-yourself cultural assessment, PLUS a 30-question survey you can implement yourself.

-Private Coaching – 4 hours of 1:1 (virtual) coaching with Lisa Jackson, principal and founder of Corporate Culture Pros.
-Having performed hundreds of cultural assessments, she will guide you to getting the best results from your assessment, including how to build productive responses as a result.
-Invite your entire Culture Team to attend via Zoom.
-Skype, or conference call of your choice.
+Private Coaching – 2 hours of 1:1 (virtual) coaching with Lisa Jackson, principal and founder of Corporate Culture Pros.
+Ms. Jackson’s experience designing and implementing hundreds of cultural assessments, will ensure you achieve the best results from your assessment, including the right questions, great response rates, executive support and how quick wins based on the results .
+Invite your entire Culture Team to attend!